JasonShi31545/MMEncryptor/README.md

 ### Linux

-Different distributions named and contain their packages differently.
+Different distributions name and document their packages differently.

 Make sure every package is development enabled and statically-linkable.